jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-02.md

 "Are you going to tell him?"

 Ethan was quiet for a long moment.
 "I'll send him an email.
 Let him know I've made my decision.
 But I'm not asking for permission or approval.
-I'm informing him as a courtesy."
+I'm informing him."

 "He's going to call.
 Text.
 Show up places."